Beware the "Duper's Delight"!

 Identifying lying or cheating behavior is tricky.
 After all, the dishonest person is trying to prevent people from uncovering the truth.

 Start by establishing a baseline for each of your team members.
 This should happen naturally, as you get to know them.
-For example, if you know how a team member speaks and acts when you discuss uncontentious topics and he's telling the truth, you're more likely to notice any changes in his speech or mannerisms when he is being deceitful.
+For example, if you know how a team member speaks and acts when you discuss uncontentious topics and they're telling the truth, you're more likely to notice any changes in their speech or mannerisms when they're being deceitful.

 - Switch the conversation to a new subject.